emmanuelulloa/fla.js/README.md

 Shortcut method for loop operations.
 Since this method might be used for particles system relies in the while loop and looping is reversed (from length to 0).

 **fla.bingo(async)** this is a Math.random() replacement method (that might not be allowed in certain rich media platforms).
 If async is equal to true it will rely on the current time to generate a random number.

+**fla.breakApart(el,type)** this method takes an element text and break it in spans either by letters, words or lines (<br/>).
+It will return an HTMLCollection object.

+Inspired by Lettering.js